vsuleymanov/vsuleymanov/README.md

 ## About Me

-- 📖 **Education**: Master of Science in Data Science, The University of Texas at Austin
+- 📖 **Education**: MSc in Data Science, The University of Texas at Austin
 - 📚 **Tech Stack**: Python, SQL, scikit-learn, TensorFlow, PyTorch, Keras, Transformers.
 - 🤓 **Looking to Collaborate**: I'm eager to collaborate on Artificial Intelligence projects.
 - 🤔 **AI Enthusiast?** Let's have a conversation!
 I’m always open to discussing AI.